 - National Association of Home Care and Hospice (NAHC)

 Most curriculum programs require 120 hours of in-class study, plus 50 hours of observational, clinical, and practical training.

 CNA programs are widely available and necessary for a job in this field.
-Requirements differ depending on your geography, but most states require candidates to complete formal training through an accredited college or vocation school.
+Requirements differ depending on geography, but most states require candidates to complete formal training through an accredited college or vocational school.

-CNA programs last between one and three months and consist of classroom and hands-on training.
+CNA programs last one to three months and consist of classroom and hands-on training.
 At the end of the course, students must pass a final exam demonstrating their knowledge to receive their certification.
-You can find courses provided through:
+In addition, you can find classes provided through:

-Course length requirements will vary based on your desired area of specialized care.
+The course length will vary based on your desired area of specialized care.